iesahin/xvc/README.md

 $ xvc init
 ```

-It initializes the metafiles in `.xvc/` directory and adds `.xvcignore` file for paths you may want to hide from Xvc.
+This command initializes the `.xvc/` directory and adds a `.xvcignore` file for specifying paths you wish to conceal from Xvc.

-Add your data files and directories for tracking.
+Include your data files and directories for tracking:

 ```shell
 $ xvc file track my-data/ --as symlink
 ```

-The command calculates data content hashes (with BLAKE-3, by default) and records them.
+This command calculates content hashes for data (using BLAKE-3, by default) and logs them.
+The changes are committed to Git, and the files are copied to content-addressed directories within `.xvc/b3`.
+Additionally, read-only symbolic links to these directories are created.
-It commits these changes to Git.
-It also copies these files to content-addressed directories under `.xvc/b3` and creates read-only symbolic links to them.

 You can specify different [recheck (checkout) methods](https://docs.xvc.dev/ref/xvc-file-recheck/) for files and directories, depending on your use case.
 If you need to track model files that change frequently, you can set recheck method `--as copy` (the default).